ktsn/vuex-toast/README.md

 - `id` Auto generated message ID
 - `text` Text of the toast message
 - `type` Type of the toast message
-- `dismissAfter` Optional: override default dismissInterval
+- `dismissAfter` Milli-second that indicates the message dismiss after this time

 ## License